gustavocmaciel/ask-the-experts/README.md

 # Capstone

-**Ask the experts** is a web application where users can make questions about programming and also answer those questions.
-They can also search for questions in the search bar and additionally upvote or downvote each question or answer.
-There's also a score system based on each action that happens on the website(e.g. users whose question gets more votes has a higher score).
+**Ask the Experts** is a web application where users can make questions about programming and also answer those questions.
+They can also search for questions in the search bar and additionally upvote or downvote each question and/or answer.
+There's also a score system based on each action that happens on the website(users whose question gets more votes has a higher score, for example).

 When a user registers, he/she gets a default profile photo (that can be changed later on the settings page) and has a starting score of `1`.
-All the questions and answers can be written using markdown syntax, which gets converted when the question and answer gets rendered.

 On the settings page, any user (who is signed in) can also change his/her username, email, password and, additionally, delete his/her account.
 When a user visits his own question page, the user has the ability to **mark** any answer as **selected**, which means this answer was useful and then, the **selected answer** appears on the top of all the other answers.